Splice Beta 2025. November 26-27, Chiang Mai.

 Who is Beta for?
 The global information ecosystem

-Media startup founders, creators, tech folks, investors, journalists, media development donors, product managers, media program managers, and academics.
+Media startup founders, funders, creators, tech folks, investors, journalists, media support donors, product builders, media program managers, and academics.

 Diversity, inclusivity, and access are a big deal for us.